danfred360/enigmaglass/training/analyze_apache_logs/index.md

 SIEM solutions like Enigma Glass ingest all kinds of logs using small “agent” processes that run on devices.
 These agents can watch log files for changes, filter additions using software defined rules, and intelligently serve relevant data as json to a key-store index running somewhere else.
 The communication between the agents and the server can be TLS encrypted, which makes it possible to securely ingest logs from edge devices on entirely different networks.

 Agents are highly configurable and can be customized to support any application that logs to a file.
-The connection log of a single apache webserver is enough data to create some really interesting visualizations and see some bad actors in action.
+The connection log of a single Apache webserver is enough data to create some really interesting visualizations and see some bad actors in action.

 ## Environment
 <dl>